Sabnei/sql-data-warehouse-project/README.md

 │
 ├── tests/                              # Test scripts and quality files │
+├── docker-compose.yaml                 # Docker services for PostgreSQL and pgAdmin
 ├── README.md                           # Project overview and instructions
 ├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git